justindujardin/mathy/libraries/website/docs/index.md

 $ mathy simplify "2x + 4 + 3x * 6"
 ```

-Mathy uses a swam planning algorithm to determine which intermediate steps to take to get to the desired solution.
+Mathy uses a swam planning algorithm to determine which intermediate steps to take to achieve the desired solution.

-The output will vary based, but it might look like this:
+The output will vary, but it might look like this:

 <div align="center" data-termynal-container>
     <div id="termynal-two" data-termynal="" data-ty-typedelay="40" data-ty-lineDelay="1000">